Consumer confidence rises for second straight month

 The Conference Board reported Tuesday that its consumer confidence index rose to 91.3, up from 88.9 in January.

+However, despite the improved vaccination rollout, consumers are more optimistic about current conditions than they are about the near future.
 The present situation index, which is based on consumers’ assessment of current business and labor market conditions, rose to 92 from 85.5 last month.

+But the expectations index — based on consumers’ near-term outlook for income, business, and labor conditions — ticked down slightly to 90.8 this month from 91.2 in January.
+That’s somewhat surprising to economists as many experts have predicted that widespread vaccinations and warmer weather could make for a summer of relative normalcy.

+“One would imagine that the prospect of vaccines being rolled out to all Americans would boost confidence for the future,” said Jennifer Lee, an economist with BMO Capital Markets.
+“Not the case this month.”
+Lee noted that she thought consumer confidence would continue to improve in the coming months as more people are vaccinated and businesses fully reopen.

 The percentage of consumers who said business conditions are “good” increased from 15.8% to 16.5%, while the proportion claiming business conditions are “bad” fell to 39.9% from 42.4%.
 Consumers’ views of the labor market also improved.